This is the multi-page printable view of this section. Click here to print.

 Docker

-Solo requires Docker Desktop (macOS, Windows) or Docker Engine / Podman (Linux) with the following minimum resource allocation:
+Solo requires Docker Desktop (macOS, Windows) or Docker Engine / Podman (Linux) with sufficient resources:

-- Memory: at least 12 GB allocated to Docker.
+- Memory: at least 12 GB available for containers.

-- CPU: at least 6 cores allocated to Docker.
+- CPU: at least 6 cores available for containers.

 To allocate the required resources in Docker Desktop: